Phone: 315-244-5466 (24-hr Sexual Violence Hotline)

 The Advocates Program is an inclusive campus-wide effort aimed at education and outreach, community coordination, prevention, and advocacy related to sexual assault, relationship violence, and stalking.
 Services include crisis intervention; the 24-hour Sexual Violence Hotline (315-244-5466); hospital, court, and judicial proceeding accompaniment; support groups; and safety planning.

 Associate Dean of Student Life

-The Associate Dean's Office is home to the Special Hearing Board, the branch of the University Judicial System that hears complaints related to sexual misconduct.
-Services include convening the Special Hearing Board during a formal complaint; reviewing and keeping a written report of informal complaints; providing No Contact Orders and bans from campus as necessary, and making appropriate referrals.
-Click here for more information about the Special Hearing Board.
+The Associate Dean's Office is home to the Sexual Misconduct, Domestic Violence, Dating Violence and Stalking Review Board, the branch of the University Judicial System that hears complaints related to sexual misconduct.
+Services include convening the Review Board during a formal complaint; reviewing and keeping a written report of informal complaints; providing No Contact Orders and bans from campus as necessary, and making appropriate referrals.
+Click here for more information about the Review Board.

 The Chaplain's Office is a supportive resource for survivors of sexual violence, offering a 24-hour open door policy, spiritual advisors from different religious backgrounds, and a safe, supportive space for survivors to share their experiences without judgment.

 The Health & Counseling Center is an ambulatory care center staffed with nurse practitioners, nurses, counselors, and a college physician.
 Services offered to survivors of sexual violence include free emergency contraception and STD/STI testing, routine gynecological care, and individual counseling related to sexual assault, relationship violence, stalking, and coping mechanisms used to deal with trauma.
 Click here for more information about the physical and psychological symptoms that a survivor may experience in the aftermath of a sexually violent episode.